 Networking is part and parcel of being a small business owner.
 It can and should be part of your marketing plan.
 If you know your objectives for networking and approach it with them in mind, you’ll find yourself not only enjoying it, but you’ll also make useful business connections along the way.

-If you’d like to get my weekly tips sent directly to your inbox, just likely over 250 other people do, then join my email list today!
+If you’d like to get my weekly tips sent directly to your inbox, just like hundreds of other small business owners do, then join my email list today!

 Also published on Medium.